This Pediatrician’s Favorite Baby Products

 Reminder: Children Don’t Need Much

 I say it often.
 There’s not much children truly need in the way of physical objects: A safe place to sleep.
 A safe way to travel outside the home (a car seat if applicable).
 A few things to keep clean (diapers) and comfortable (clothing).
 Beyond that, they need a loving person who holds them, sings or talks to them, and reads to them.
 That loving person needs to be able to take care of themselves as well.
-I hope the above product suggestions are helpful if you’re in the market for such things.
-Please feel no pressure to order exactly what I’ve listed here today.

 Leave a Reply